EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

       - You already added io::long_date, io::short_date, io::iso_date.
       - QuantLib also has io::formatted_date (custom pattern) and, in high-resolution mode, iso_datetime.
-      - You may skip high-resolution for now, but formatted_date is still missing.

     - ❌ Integration tests.
     - ❌ Check coverage.
 Some issue